Islandora-Devops/isle-dc/docs/MVP3_README.md

 ### Followup To DOs

-**TO DO:** Fix in MVP2 the `improper schema.xml` complaint that is fixed in these steps http://idcp.localhost/modules/contrib/search_api_solr/INSTALL.md
 **TO DO** - Test if Solr is indexing?
 (MVP 2)
 **TO DO** - Sample items with metadata (MVP 2)
 **TO DO** - What is content / search setup aka block?
 (MVP 2)